crontab/Multiplexer/README.md

 <a name="debouncer"></a>
 ## Debouncer and DebouncerVar

 `Debouncer` triggers execution of a block after a specified delay, but in addition it can postpone the execution every time `touch()` is called.

-This can be useful in GUI apps when e.g. a network request should be delayed while the user types in the search field.
+Debouncer can be useful in GUI apps when e.g. a network request should be delayed while the user types in the search field.
 A Debouncer instance should be retained in your GUI object to be useful, therefore beware of cyclic references that your execution block can introduce.
-The `touch()` method should be called at least once for the block to be executed.

 For example, you ask the user to choose a username in your app and you want to display whether the username is available or not, as the user types in the input field.
 You want to make fewer network requests as the user types.
 Somewhere in your view controller class you can have: